IntensioT/CPU_Graphic_Renderer/README.md

 ## Usage

 The CPU Graphic Engine provides a simple interface for rendering 3D scenes.
-You can specify the geometry, textures, lighting, and camera parameters using a configuration file.
+You can specify the geometry, textures, lighting, and camera parameters using keybindings.

 Example usage: